Hello Codeforces,

 We can use the same algorithm that we used for the previous problem.
 We iterate over every edge of the polygon and maintain a parallel line of support $$$l$$$ to the edge. $$$l$$$ can either intersect with an edge or with a vertex of the polygon.
 Let's look at both of these cases separately:

 After doing all of these calculations, you return the minimum value as the final result.
-The runtime for this algorithm is $$$O(n)$$$.
+The algorithm has a total runtime of $$$O(n)$$$.

 Another application for the rotating calipers technique is the problem of the minimum distance between two convex polygons.
 Note that here, the polygons must be convex from the beginning, unlike in previous problems, where the calculation of a convex hull was sufficient.
 Additionally we assume that the polygons don't intersect each other, otherwise, the minimum distance would be 0.